Learning from Viral Information: Model

 \subsection{Discussion and Interpretation}

-In this section, we discuss our interpretation of the model and the reasons behind our modeling choices.
-We begin by explaining connections to social media platforms and then discuss our assumptions about users' behavior and information.
+We begin by explaining connections to social-media platforms.
+We then discuss our assumptions about agents' behavior and information and compare our model to sequential social learning settings.

+\textbf{Social-Media Interpretation.} Our primary interpretation of the model concerns learning on social-media platforms.
+Signals $s_i$ correspond to news stories that users discover from external sources and post on the social-media platform (e.g., X, Reddit, or Facebook).
+The samples of previous stories represent news feeds shown to users by a social-media platform.
+What we generically refer to as ``endorsing'' in our model corresponds to platform-specific user interactions with content, such as retweeting on X, upvoting on Reddit, re-sharing friends' posts on Facebook, and so forth.

-We view the news stories $s_{i}$ as original content that users discover from external sources (e.g., opinion pieces from local newspapers, new scientific preprints, etc.) and post on the social media platform (e.g., Twitter, Facebook, or Reddit).
-We assume that agents always post their stories to ensure that new private information continues to arrive and spread on the platform, but could easily adapt our results to other assumptions about the information arrival process.
+Signals arrive exogenously and start with a popularity score of $1$ in our model, meaning that agents always post the stories they discover.
+We make this assumption to ensure that new private information continues to arrive and spread on the platform, but could easily adapt our results to other assumptions about the information arrival process.

-The platform presents each user with a news feed of stories that others have posted, and gives users some way of expressing endorsement for the content discovered by others.
-What we generically refer to as ``sharing'' in our model corresponds to retweeting on Twitter, reposting content you saw on Facebook on your own timeline, upvoting a story on Reddit, and so forth.

-The platform chooses what content to show in the news feed.
-It could focus on showing more viral content (larger $\lambda$) or more ``random'' content (smaller $\lambda$).
-Displaying ``random'' content could represent, for example, showing a user the most recent stories that their friends posted without regard for the stories' popularity score.
-The functional form we chose above to model this trade-off has the particularly useful property that the total popularity scores of positive and negative stories are a sufficient statistic for the distribution of sampled stories, but other functional forms are also possible.
-In particular, platforms could also use more extreme sampling rules that place more weight on more viral stories than popularity-based sampling (e.g., the probability of sampling a story is proportional to the square of its popularity).